rokumeow/TODOLIST/README.md

 # TODOLIST
-Currently it is just a simple react demo, but further work will be done in the future.
+Temporary it is just a simple react demo, but further work will be done in the future.